Link Search Menu Expand Document

 Object-Oriented Programming

 Contrast with Functional Programming.
-Many programming langauges combine elements of FP and OOP.
+Many programming languages combine elements of FP and OOP.

 Multimodal Model